 Product warranties: The Company provides for the estimated cost of product warranties at the time revenues are recognized.
 While the Company engages in extensive product quality programs and processes, including actively monitoring and evaluating the quality of component suppliers, the warranty obligation is affected by product failure rates, labor costs and replacement component costs incurred in correcting a product failure.
-If actual product failure rates, labor costs or replacement component costs differ from the Company's estimates, which are based on historical failure rates and consideration of known trends, revisions to the estimate of the cost to correct product failures would be required.
-If the estimate of the cost to correct product failures were to increase by one percent over 2022 levels, the product warranties reserves would increase and reduce operating profit by approximately \$3.1 million.
+If actual product failure rates, labor costs or replacement component costs differ from the Company's estimates, which are based on historical failure rates and consideration of known trends, revisions to the estimate of the cost to correct product failures were to increase by one percent over 2022 levels, the product warranties reserves would increase and reduce operating profit by approximately \$3.1 million.
 The Company's past results of operations have not been materially affected by a change in the estimate of product warranties and although there can be no assurances, the Company is not aware of any circumstances that would be reasonably likely to materially change the estimates in the future.